SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Bear Country

-There are currently four bears that call the San Francisco Zoo home.
+Heading toward the very back of the zoo from Cat Kingdom, you'll encounter Bear Country, where there are currently four bears that call the San Francisco Zoo home.
 You will find two black bears as well as two grizzly bears.
-You can also check out Wolf Canyon and the Chacoan peccary area.

 One of the bald eagles hanging out on Eagle Island at the San Francisco Zoo.